bloominstituteoftechnology/node-api3-guided-solution/README.md

 The [starter code](https://github.com/LambdaSchool/webapi-iii-guided) for this project is configured to run the server by typing `yarn server` or `npm run server`.
 The server will restart automatically on changes.

-Data for the API will be stored in memory using an array.

 ## How to Use this Repository

 - clone the [starter code](https://github.com/LambdaSchool/webapi-iii-guided).